Questioning is critical.

 Allowing emotions or opinions about short-term market conditions to impact long-term investment decisions can lead to disappointing results.

-If you’re feeling uneasy about the markets, your adviser should provide peace of mind…
+If you’re feeling uneasy about the markets, your planner should provide peace of mind…

 And show you the evidence of how the markets have recovered in the past, even during the toughest times.